Sbanks2/SQL_Bike_Share/README.md

 WHERE 'bike-share-405316.Bike_Share_Capstone.clean_divvy_tripdata_combined_2021.started_at' = 'bike-share-405316.Bike_Share_Capstone.clean_divvy_tripdata_combined_2021.started_at'
 ```

-##### The day_num column is being added to the table and the data type is being set to an integer.
+##### The day_num column is being added to the table, and the data type is being set to an integer.
 This is being done so the data can be ordered by day name using the day number.
 ```
 ALTER TABLE bike-share-405316.Bike_Share_Capstone.clean_divvy_tripdata_combined_2021
 ADD COLUMN day_num STRING